EGI-Federation/documentation/content/en/internal/configuration-database/extension-prop/_index.md

 ## Introduction

-**NOTE**: From GOCDB 5.7 (Autumn/Winter 2016) keys must be unique for a given site, service, or service endpoint, or service group.

 - Sites, Services, service endpoints, and Service Groups can be extended by adding custom key-value pairs (this follows the GLUE2 extensibility mechanism).